teociaps/SwaggerUI.Themes/README.md

 | ![dark style example image] | ![forest style example image] | ![deepSea style example image] | ![desert style example image] |
 | <center><pre lang="csharp">`Style.Dark`</pre></center> | <center><pre lang="csharp">`Style.Forest`</pre></center> | <center><pre lang="csharp">`Style.DeepSea`</pre></center> | <center><pre lang="csharp">`Style.Desert`</pre></center> |

+> [!NOTE]
-> The light style is not in this list because it's just the default one used by Swagger UI; to use that you don't need this library.
+> The light style is not shown in this list because it's the default style used by Swagger UI.
+If you want to use this theme with [Advanced Options](#advanced-options) for the classic theme, you can opt for `Style.Light`.

 ### Moderns: